Basic NBA Rules

 If the games are live on national TV, 3:30 will be allowed between the first and second half.
 Teams have 30 seconds to replace a player who has been disqualified.
 An operator announces when two minutes are remaining in each period.
 Each period ends when the allocated time expires.

 The reason that a match would go into overtime is if the teams are tied.
-These rules are the same for male and female matches.
+These NBA rules are the same for male and female matches.
 However, it differs depending on if its regular season or the NBA playoffs.

 Regular Season Overtime Rules